mitre/tmnt/docs/source/modeling_covariates.rst

 how each covariate value influences each term in the vocabulary (this is sort of a prior over terms for each co-variate value) and finally :math:`W^{Int}` captures interactions by conceptually providing a separate term-topic matrix for each co-variate value.
-The resulting term probabilities for an input are determined by the equation:
+The resulting term probabilities for an input are determined by:

 .. math::